nagyrajmund/thesis/README.md

 ***
 # TODO
+- Add tests to ensure determinism
+- add rgb branch only
+- idea: focuses on lines, numbers -> use dataset of lines only etc.
+- fix the issue with cropping
+-
+- Add a way to load the labels for the validation_small dataset
+- Implement classifier predict() without providing semantic masks
 - Implement IG for the places classifier
 - Measure the difference between the explanations for the original image and the baseline
 - Implement the insertion/deletion metric + visualizaiton